KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Both can make tasks to disguise themselves but won't count for the tasks progress.
 - Can recruit any player to be his Minion, but only one time per game.
-- Recruiting a Minion will make the screen green exclusively for both and trigger a sound to indicate that the recruitment has been done.
+- Recruiting a Minion will make a green screen flash exclusively for both and trigger a sound to indicate that the recruitment has been done.
 - Renegade and Minion see their names green and can't kill between them.
 - They have impostor vision but can't make sabotages.
-- He can't be in the same game as Bounty Hunter, Trapper, Yinyanger and Challenger.
+- He can't be in the same game as Bounty Hunter, Trapper, Yinyanger, Challenger, Ninja and Berserker.
 - If they can use vents and are inside them, Impostors will see the vents highlighted on green.
 - Fink can reveal them if the Reveal Rebel option is set to true.